 Make sure your prices are just right for your customers.
 Set your prices too high, and your customers won’t come.
 Set them too low, and you won’t have much of a profit margin.

-The general retail marketing rule of thumb is to charge double the price you pay for it.
+The general retail rule of thumb is to charge double the price you pay for it.
 You can also use promotional pricing and sales to attract customers and clear out older merchandise.

 The below example from Marketing Tutor shows a variety of pricing strategies you could use.